Costa Rica – easy birding and natural history

-Costa Rica is a natural history paradise, as discovered by those who travelled with us on our four previous visits to this biodiverse country, where a high percentage of the land is managed for conservation.
+Costa Rica is a natural history paradise, as discovered by those who travelled with us on our five previous visits to this biodiverse country, where a high percentage of the land is managed for conservation.
 The wildlife in the tropics will captivate both the new and the more seasoned traveller as we explore coastal forests and mangroves, cloud forests, rain forests and dramatic volcanic cones.
 Visiting national parks and reserves, we pass through several different regions.
 As we travel we will also find out about the ecology, agriculture, and the culture and history of Costa Rica.
 Accommodation is mostly at attractive lodges and our travel is at a comfortable pace, by coach and boat.

 Download trip report

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

 19 March – 3 April 2019

 Single Room Supplement – £320

 Return flights: UK to San Jose.
 Local transport as specified in itinerary.
 Fourteen nights’ accommodation (one extra night is overnight flight), full board basis.